FedosOnGIT/How-to-calculate-numeric-group-interval-functions/Readme.md

 ## Overview

-In this example, the _Orders by Price Category_ [chart](https://docs.devexpress.com/Dashboard/14719/winforms-dashboard/winforms-designer/create-dashboards-in-the-winforms-designer/dashboard-item-settings/chart) dashboard item displays the number of orders for each price category, and the _Total Sales by Price Categoty_ chart displays total sales for each price category.
+In this example, the _Orders by Price Category_ [chart](https://docs.devexpress.com/Dashboard/14719/winforms-dashboard/winforms-designer/create-dashboards-in-the-winforms-designer/dashboard-item-settings/chart) dashboard item displays the number of orders for each price category and the _Total Sales by Price Categoty_ chart displays total sales for each price category.

 ![orders and sales by price category](images/numeric-group-interval.png)